KoganSteps: A Movement Intervention

 Module #1〡Space, Time, Energy, and Functional Movement

-- Acquiring a deeper understanding of The Movement Evaluation Continuum (MEC) to assess movement deficits, underlying motor skills, Neuromuscular factors, Client Factors and Sensory Processing.
+- Acquiring a deeper understanding of The Movement Evaluation Continuum (MEC) to assess movement challenges, underlying motor skills, Neuromuscular factors, Client Factors and Sensory Processing.

 - How to define Functional Movement on a scale of 1-10.